-- a 1,495.6% increase in our complete device assembly related revenue from RMB503.4 million in 2022 to RMB8,032.2 million in 2023, which was attributable to (i) a 42.7% increase in the sales volume of our complete devices from 10.2 million units in 2022 to 14.6 million units in 2023, which in turn was the result of the ramp up of our complete device assembly business as we improved our capacity and capability in complete device assembly to serve the increased demand of our customers' products, and (ii) a 1,017.8% increase in the average selling price of our complete device from RMB49.3 in 2022 to RMB551.1 in 2023, as an increasing portion of our complete device assembly was performed under the buy-and-sell model; and - partially offset by a 2.2% decrease in our structural parts and functional modules related revenue from RMB37,710.4 million in 2022 to RMB36,868.4 million in 2023.
-The 14.2% decrease in the sales volume of structural parts and functional modules from 1,042.6 million units in 2022 to 894.6 million units in 2023 was the result of decreased sales in camera lens protectors on smartphones, which carried a lower unit price, which in turn led to an increase in the average selling price of structural parts and functional modules by 13.8% from RMB36.2 in 2022 to RMB41.2 in 2023.
+- a 1,495.6% increase in our complete device assembly related revenue from RMB503.4 million in 2022 to RMB8,032.2 million in 2023, which was attributable to (i) a 42.7% increase in the sales volume of our complete devices from 10.2 million units in 2022 to 14.6 million units in 2023, which in turn was the result of the ramp up of our complete device assembly business as we improved our capacity and capability in complete device assembly to serve the increased demand of our customers' products, and (ii) a 1,017.8% increase in the average selling price of our complete device from RMB49.3 in 2022 to RMB551.1 in 2023, as an increasing portion of our complete device assembly was performed under the buy-and-sell model; and - partially offset by a 2.2% decrease in our structural parts and functional modules related revenue from RMB37,710.4 million in 2022 to RMB36,868.4 million in 2023 as the consumer electronics market moderated in 2023.
+In 2023, the global consumer electronics industry experienced a moderation in overall demand, primarily due to macroeconomic factors.
+These challenges contributed to a general decline in global shipments of consumer electronics, affecting procurement volumes across the supply chain.
+In addition, the 14.2% decrease in the sales volume of structural parts and functional modules from 1,042.6 million units in 2022 to 894.6 million units in 2023 was the result of decreased sales in camera lens protectors on smartphones, which carried a lower unit price, which in turn led to an increase in the average selling price of structural parts and functional modules by 13.8% from RMB36.2 in 2022 to RMB41.2 in 2023.

-Our smart vehicles and cockpits related revenue increased by 39.5% from RMB3,583.8 million in 2022 to RMB4,998.5 million in 2023, primarily due to a 94.6% increase in sales volume of structural parts and functional modules for smart vehicles and cockpits from 6.1 million units in 2022 to 11.9 million units in 2023, which in turn was attributable to (i) increased demand for our customers' products as the global smart vehicles market continued to grow, and (ii) the fact that we started to offer our customers lowered-price structural parts and functional modules such as battery plates as we deepened our cooperation with our customers.
+Our smart vehicles and cockpits related revenue, which represents the sales of structural parts and functional modules, increased by 39.5% from RMB3,583.8 million in 2022 to RMB4,998.5 million in 2023, primarily due to a 94.6% increase in sales volume of structural parts and functional modules for smart vehicles and cockpits from 6.1 million units in 2022 to 11.9 million units in 2023, which in turn was attributable to (i) increased demand for our customers' products as the global smart vehicles market continued to grow, and (ii) the fact that we started to offer our customers lowered-price structural parts and functional modules such as battery plates as we deepened our cooperation with our customers.
 The sale of battery plates for smart vehicles was the primary reason of a 28.3% decrease in the average selling price of structural parts and functional modules for smart vehicles and cockpits from RMB583.8 in 2022 to RMB418.5 in 2023.
 Excluding the sales of battery plate, our average selling price remained relatively stable.